Chew (comics): Unfinished animated adaptation

 In July 2010 it was announced that production company Circle of Confusion, the same company that produces the Walking Dead television series, was planning to adapt Chew.
 In March 2011 Showtime announced it was developing Chew into a half-hour comedy series, based on a script by Terri Hughes Burton and Ron Milbauer.

 Chew was mentioned in Hart of Dixie.

-On February 1, 2013, John Layman wrote on Facebook, "Chew Showtime TV show not happening."

 In April 2014, it was announced Chew would now be getting an animated adaptation.
 This project would be produced by Jeff Krelitz and David Boxenbaum via their multimedia company Heavy Metal.
 Jeff Krelitz would also be directing and John Layman would write.
 The executive producers would be John Layman, Rob Guillory and Scott Boxenbaum.
 Steven Yeun would voice the main character Tony Chu, Felicia Day would voice his love interest Amelia Mintz, and Robin Williams would voice Mason Savoy; following Williams' death in the middle of production, after Yeun and Day had recorded their parts, work on the project "stalled" until he was recast with David Tennant in June 2015; despite this, on April 21, 2017, it was revealed in an interview with Rob Guillory that while all voice recording for the animated adaptation had been completed and animation partially begun, the project had been quietly shelved, Guillory saying that "it just didn't happen because Hollywood can be weird sometimes…".